 So, back to my original point about how some Christian feminists responded when I said that during courtship, I ask women questions about how much preparation they have done to answer objections from atheists, like the ones answered in this book.
 Am I joking?

 Well, I think the problem is that Christian feminists don’t understand how Christian men view marriage.
 Christian men are interested in marriage because they think that their marriage will be an enterprise that produces a return for God.
 They like the idea of having a clean, comfortable home to host debate viewings and discussions over dessert with skeptics.
 They like the idea of raising children who will be effective and influential.
 Men don’t see marriage a means of making us feel better, or having fun, or getting our peers to approve of us.
 We see it as a way to promote Jesus’ agenda in the world.
-A Christian man loves his wife precisely because she is his partner in serving God.
+Men are looking for a woman who think that Christianity is true, so that they will have a wife who will act like a Christian when it goes against her self-interest.
+Men want a wife who knows how to persuade others that Christianity is true – first the children, then others.